Broadcaster, Web Audio Engineer, Voice

 After a wobbly start in 1970 with the Dutch offshore 'pirate' station, Radio Veronica, I then became the youngest-ever BBC network radio announcer & newsreader at 22 years old (and that's still a record as far as I know).
 And it was a very nervous and sad debut in October 1974, when I had to break the news of the Guildford pub bombing horror to the national BBC Radio 1 & 2 audience.
 I later worked again on news and current affairs programmes for the BBC in Manchester and Birmingham.

 More cheerfully, most of my radio career has involved presentation and programming on some of the UK's biggest commercial stations where there have been many great music moments.
-Although the '70s had started sedately enough with Radio 2 parties given by the likes of Norrie Paramour, Cliff Richard and others, my career then got into gear as I recorded radio shows with rockers Richie Blackmore and Ian Gillan, multi-instrumentalist Mike Oldfield (including the world premiere of his album 'Ommadawn'), ex-Monkee Mike Nesmith, John Martyn, and many more.
-In the '80s at Glasgow's Radio Clyde, it was Phil Collins, Meatloaf, Marianne Faithfull, Kate Bush (a rare interview opportunity, the embarrssing details of which I shall keep for my memoirs!), and the first UK radio plays for emerging new bands Simple Minds and Heaven 17.
-A couple of years later at the BBC in Manchester, I secured the exclusive first broadcast of New Order's 'Blue Monday' - introduced by the band.
+Although the 70s had started sedately enough with BBC Radio 2 parties given by the likes of Norrie Paramour, Cliff Richard and others, my career then got into gear as I recorded radio shows with rockers Richie Blackmore and Ian Gillan, multi-instrumentalist Mike Oldfield (including the world premiere of his album 'Ommadawn'), ex-Monkee Mike Nesmith, John Martyn, and many more.
+In the 80s at Glasgow's Radio Clyde, it was Phil Collins, Meatloaf, Marianne Faithfull, Kate Bush (a rare interview opportunity, the embarrassing details of which I shall keep for my memoirs), and the first commercial radio plays for the emerging Simple Minds and Heaven 17.
+A couple of years later at the BBC in Manchester, my 'Fast Forward' show secured the exclusive first broadcast of New Order's 'Blue Monday', introduced by the band.

-During the mid-'80s, I moved to Italy to set-up my own pioneering 'border-blaster' station, LBC Music Radio.
-It broadcast from an Italian mountain-top overlooking the Swiss city of Lugano.
-In less than a year, it became the most-listened-to station in the area and was later sold to an Italian network.
+During the mid-80s, I moved to Italy to set up my own pioneering 'border-blaster' station, LBC Music Radio.
+It broadcast from the summit of an Italian mountain which overlooks the Swiss city of Lugano.
+In less than a year, it became the most listened to station in the area and was later sold to an Italian network.

-Returning to the UK, I worked on great stations like Rock FM and The Superstation and Sheffield's Hallam FM.
-It was there that I started the 'XS' show, recording live sessions and gigs with Brit-pop and indie favourites Travis, Pulp, Richard Hawley's Longpips, The Dandy Warhols, Feeder, Idlewild, Catatonia, Morcheeba, Cornershop, Alabama 3, and many more.
+Returning to the UK, I worked on great stations like The Superstation, Rock FM (inc. my weekly 'Lexicon Of Rock' show), and then Sheffield's Hallam FM.
+It was there that I started 'XS', recording live sessions and gigs with Brit-pop and indie favourites Travis, Pulp, The Longpigs, The Dandy Warhols, Feeder, Idlewild, Catatonia, Morcheeba, Cornershop, Alabama 3, and many, many more.

-'XS' then became the syndicated New Music show '2XS' which was broadcast by several stations across the North of England, before I developed it into the full-time station, 2XS Rocks, which launched in 2002 and is now the longest-running independent station in the UK.
-I also continued to work on Smooth Radio in both Nottingham and Manchester for some years, before concentrating on New Media and voice work.
+'XS' then became the syndicated New Music show '2XS', which was broadcast by several stations across the North of England, which was developed in 2002 into the full-time station, 2XS Rocks.
+It is now the longest-running independent station in the UK, and we have recorded many live sessions and welcomed such music luminaries as Richard Hawley and Martyn Ware in to our studios to record their own shows.
+I also continued to appear on Smooth Radio in both Nottingham and Manchester for some years, before concentrating on New Media and voice work.